fodorbalint/PathMaker/README.md

 <!-- page 25 -->

-478 361 is similar to what we have seen before, only now there are a 2-wide path to exit the area:
+478 361 is similar to what we have seen before, only now there is a 2-wide path to exit the area:

 <img align="top" src="References/478361.svg" width="42.86%"/>